shihankanungo/shihankanungo.github.io/wrapped.md

 - *Jonathan Livingston Seagull* by Richard Bach.
 1970
 - *Remains of the Day* by Kazuo Ishiguro.
 1989
 - *Never Let Me Go* by Kazuo Ishiguro.
 2005
+- *Klara and the Sun* by Kazuo Ishiguro.
+2021
 - *A Sense of Where You Are: Bill Bradley at Princeton* by John McPhee.
 1965
 - *Oranges* by John McPhee.
 1967
 - *A People's History of the United States* by Howard Zinn.
 1980